ThreeLittleBirdsContainerized/todo-app/README.md

 - API built in Python with Flask
 - MySQL database, implemented on MariaDB

-This project coded from scratch and google cloud was used to deploy the project.

 These components are deployed in containers using Kubernetes Engine on Google Cloud.

 A demo of the application is available at the following link: [https://todo.group3.site](https://todo.group3.site/)